neil-morrison44/pocket-sync/README.md

 - Core settings
 - Screenshot bulk delete / save
 - Autobackup saves on connection (if there's changes)

-### Soon

 - Input viewer supporting game specific inputs
 - Settings supporting game specific settings

+### Soon

 - Installing / Checking for firmware updates (might wait for the real release of 1.1 for this)

 ### Longer term

+- List new cores / updates since the last Pocket was connected (with, optional, notifications)
 - Library viewing / editing once that's rolled out
 - Add back MiSTer save file sync (don't really want to touch it if there's a chance I'll clopper MiSTer files with a bunch of incompatiable Genesis saves)